 One thing to mention is that Friday and Saturday nights in Reykjavík can apparently get quite noisy as Icelandic people like to party!
 Reading some reviews on Trip Advisor and other travel bloggers reviews the noise is mentioned so it might be something to bear in mind if you are staying here over a weekend and are planning on sleeping and not partying.
 Loft’s website also mentions this and offers earplugs to help with sleeping!
 We stayed there Monday to Friday and didn’t experience any noise whatsoever from the street or from other hostel goers.

-It is worth joining up to Hostelling International when you book, it costs £20 for a years membership and you save 10% on HI accommodation worldwide, including Loft.
+It is worth joining up to Hostelling International when you book, you save 10% on HI accommodation worldwide, including Loft.

 If you are planning a trip to Iceland check out my four day itinerary and Northern Lights adventure…